MindscapeHQ/raygun4node/README.md

 ### Offline caching

 Raygun can cache errors thrown by your Node application when it's running in 'offline' mode.
 By default the offline cache is disabled.
+Raygun4Node doesn't detect network state change, that is up to the application using the library.

 Raygun includes an on-disk cache provider out of the box, which required write permissions to the folder you wish to use.
 You cal also pass in your own cache storage.